mapschool/mapschool/index.md

 Some geographic data is neither vector nor raster: instead of being composed of the numbers that computers understand, it is stored as text data, including references to place names, streets, addresses, and other means of identification.

 Unfortunately, it's not possible to simply put this data on a map.
 There's an indirect and often inaccurate process involved in transforming words like 'United States' into points like `-120, 40`.
 This process is what we call **geocoding**.
-Geocoding relies on databases of street names, countries, and more, along with geographical locations, and algorithms attempt to find the closest match for imprecise input.
+Geocoding relies on databases of street names, countries, and more, along with geographical locations, and algorithms that attempt to find the closest match for imprecise input.

 ### Reverse Geocoding